hathibelagal-dev/instantpolyglot/docs/eng/Czech.md

 ### Soft and hard consonants

-Czech consonants are divided into "soft" and "hard" categories, which affect the spelling of following vowels:
+Czech consonants are divided into “soft” and “hard” categories, which affect the spelling of following vowels:

 Soft consonants: **ž**, **š**, **č**, **ř**, **c**, **j**, **ď**, **ť**, **ň** Hard consonants: **h**, **ch**, **k**, **r**, **d**, **t**, **n**